Code-Institute-Submissions/buzzing-strings/README.md

 #### Add Guitar

 This option allows the registered/logged user to add a favourite guitar with a description and image link.
 The user is required to fill in all fields in the form provided before **Add Your Guitar** button is used.
 No form can be submitted if there is a missing information.
+There is also **Cancel** button available and when used it redirects the user to **All Guitars**.

 ### Features to be implemented in the future